 In 2016, 350 Iraqi officers were trained at the King Abdullah Special Operations Training Center in Jordan in the immediate priority areas of C-IED, military medicine and civil-military planning.
-Beginning with mobile team visits to Iraq in February 2016, NATO has also provided advice to Iraqi authorities on security sector reform.
+Beginning with mobile expert team visits to Iraq in February 2016, NATO has also provided advice to Iraqi authorities on security sector reform.

 At the NATO Summit in Warsaw in July 2016, Allied leaders agreed to provide a training and capacity-building effort within Iraq, alongside the ongoing training in Jordan.
-A NATO Core Team has been deployed to Baghdad and in-country training has been ongoing since January 2017.
+A NATO Core Team was deployed to Baghdad and in-country training has been ongoing since January 2017.
 Key counterparts for NATO in Baghdad are the Ministry of Defence, the Ministry of Interior, the Counter-Terrorism Service and the Office of the National Security Advisor.

 The focus of NATO’s efforts in Iraq is on areas agreed upon with the Iraqi authorities – tailored to the needs of the Iraqi security forces and institutions – and where NATO can provide added value.
 NATO’s training and capacity-building activities do not have a fixed duration.
 NATO Allies keep progress under regular review, in close consultation with the Iraqi authorities.

-On the ground, NATO coordinates its efforts with a wide range of international actors – including the United Nations, the Global Coalition to Defeat ISIL/Daesh, the European Union and individual countries – to ensure complementarity with the activities of other members of the international community in support of Iraq’s long-term stability.
+On the ground, NATO coordinates its efforts with a wide range of international actors – including the United Nations, the Global Coalition to Defeat ISIS/Daesh, the European Union and individual countries – to ensure complementarity with the activities of other members of the international community in support of Iraq’s long-term stability.

-The NATO Mission Iraq (NMI) was formally launched at the Brussels Summit in July 2018 and began its activities in the autumn.
-Building on earlier work with Iraq, NMI is designed to help strengthen Iraqi security forces and institutions so that they can prevent the return of ISIS, fight terrorism and stabilise their country.
-It involves several hundred trainers, advisers and support staff from Allies and partner countries, including Australia, Finland and Sweden.
-NATO only trains members of the Iraqi security forces under direct control of the government of Iraq.
-NMI will advise and train in the Baghdad area and in Iraqi military areas in Besmaya and Taji, and will not deploy personnel alongside Iraqi forces during combat operations.
+NATO Mission Iraq (NMI) was formally launched at the Brussels Summit in July 2018.
+Building on NATO’s earlier work with Iraq, NMI is designed to help strengthen Iraqi security forces and institutions so that they can prevent the return of ISIS, fight terrorism and stabilise their country.
+It involves several hundred trainers, advisers and support staff from Allied and partner countries, including Australia, Finland and Sweden.
+NMI only trains members of the Iraqi security forces under direct control of the government of Iraq.
+The mission provides advice and training beyond the greater Baghdad area, and does not deploy personnel alongside Iraqi forces during combat operations.